Caleb-List/March-Madness-Data-Analysis/README.md

 All formulas were written down and re replicated in the 2024 March Madness Excel sheet and the past analyzed data was inputed in.

 ### Java Tournament Simulator Code
-This code runs simulations of the 2024 tournemnt using the data gathered for each teams "Ranking Points" and uses specified upper and lower bounds to run various simulations with a specified variance based on how high or low you put the upper and lower bounds for the random variance
+This code runs simulations of the 2024 tournemnt using the data gathered for each teams "Ranking Points" and uses specified upper and lower bounds to run various simulations with a specified variance based on how high or low you put the upper and lower bounds for the random variance.
+This code is located in the branch labeled "master".